daemontus/cancel-this/README.md

 you want, each trigger is valid within a specific scope (and thread), and can be checked by a macro anywhere in your code.

+ > A linguistic sidenote: While both are correct, American English prefers double-L
+ > (`cancellation`) in the noun form and single-L (`canceled`) for the verb form.
+ > Furthermore, for words like `cancellable`, the convention is not really clear.
+ > This crate uses double-L everywhere in code (for consistency).
+In documentation
+ > and comments, we try to follow the official linguistic conventions.

 ### Current features

- - Scoped cancellation using thread-local "cancellation triggers".
+ - Scoped cancellation using thread-local "cancellation triggers."
- - Out-of-the box support for triggers based on atomics and timers.
+ - Out-of-the-box support for triggers based on atomics and timers.
  - With feature `ctrlc` enabled, support for cancellation using `SIGINT` signals.
  - With feature `pyo3` enabled, support for cancellation using `Python::check_signals`.
- - With feature `liveness` enabled, you can register a per-thread handler invoked once the thread becomes unresponsive (i.e. cancellation is not checked periodically withing the desired interval).
+ - With feature `liveness` enabled, you can register a per-thread handler invoked once the thread becomes unresponsive (i.e., cancellation is not checked periodically withing the desired interval).
  - Practically no overhead in cancellable code when cancellation is not actively used.
- - Very small overhead for "atomic-based" cancellation triggers and PyO3 cancellation.
+ - Minimal overhead for "atomic-based" cancellation triggers and PyO3 cancellation.
  - All triggers and guards generate [`log`](https://crates.io/crates/log) messages (`trace` for normal operation, `warn` for issues where panic can be avoided).

 ### Simple example

-A simple counter that is eventually cancelled by a one-second timeout.
-More complex examples (including liveness monitoring and multi-threaded usage) are provided in the [documentation](https://docs.rs/cancel-this/).
+A simple counter that is eventually canceled by a one-second timeout.
+More complex examples (including liveness monitoring and multithreaded usage) are provided in the [documentation](https://docs.rs/cancel-this/).

 ```rust
 use std::time::Duration;